 - No Noodle Eggplant Lasagna

-It is worth noting where this no fry eggplant parmesan recipe originated.
-I adapted it from a recipe in The Moosewood cookbook, a vegetarian cookbook that was first published in 1977 and has become an American Classic.
-It’s listed by the New York Times as one of the top ten best-selling cookbooks of all times.
-I’m usually so busy exploring new cookbooks that I don’t think to revisit the old ones.
-This one is going back into my kitchen bookcase!
+It is worth noting where this recipe originated.
+I adapted it (minimally) from a recipe in the famous vegetarian cookbook: The Moosewood cookbook by Mollie Katzen, first published in 1977.
+The book is an American Classic, listed by the New York Times as one of the top ten best-selling cookbooks of all time.
+I'm usually so busy exploring new cookbooks that I don't think to revisit the old ones.
+This one is going back front and center into my kitchen bookcase.

-Here’s the recipe for no fry baked eggplant parmesan.
-If you try this I hope you’ll come back to leave a rating and a comment.
-I’d love to know what you think!
+If you try this Healthy Eggplant Parmesan Recipe, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!

 Adapted from a recipe in The Moosewood Cookbook